 You will want to know all about how the library supports your research needs, but also explore its support for your courses.
 In particular look for reserves, both hard copy and online, the Jones Media Center, and library instruction for your course, your students and yourself.
 The Director of Education and Outreach for the Library is a member of the DCAL team and has an office in our suite in the southeast wing of Baker.

-Besides maintaining the Canvas course management system, Curricular Computing offers many other forms of support for your teaching and your development as a teacher.
+Besides maintaining the Canvas course management system, Educational Technology offers many other forms of support for your teaching and your development as a teacher.
 See them about your specific needs and ideas.
-They are part of Academic Computing, conveniently located on the main level of Berry Library, behind the reference area.
+They are part of Information Technology Services, conveniently located on the main level of Berry Library, behind the reference area.

 The Dartmouth Institute for Writing and Rhetoric fosters students' abilities as writers, speakers, and critical thinkers.
 The Institute promotes a culture of writing and rhetoric across campus through courses, through peer engagement among students, and through sustained conversation among faculty.
 The Writing and Rhetoric Program is the largest program in Arts & Sciences at Dartmouth and offers over 125 sections of Writing 2-3, Writing 5, and First-Year Seminars.
 It is the only program at Dartmouth comprising faculty from all departments.